The Kilarc Project

 8/25/2008 Davis Hydro responds to PG&E's August 12th 2008 rejection of the Reconstruction Alternative leaving the facilities in place.

-7/25/2008 Davis Hydro releases two working papers.
+7/25/08 Davis Hydro releases two working papers.
 One addresses the German Ditch as an opportunity to meet local water needs and as a venue steelhead restoration measures.
-The second addressing Performance Standards and which will enable resolution of which Alternative is better: PG&E's planned demolition or Davis Hydro's Reconstruction Alternative.
+The second paper addresses Performance Standards which will enable resolution of which Alternative is better: PG&E's planned demolition or Davis Hydro's Reconstruction Alternative.

-7/2008 Davis Hydro discusses Reconstruction Plan informally with CDFG staff in a teleconference.
-They does not support the Reconstruction Alternative.
+7/2/08 Davis Hydro discusses Reconstruction Plan informally with CDFG staff in a teleconference.
+They do not support the Reconstruction Alternative.

-7/2008 Davis Hydro requests NOAA to review the proposed Reconstruction Plan.
-No consultation was proficed other than that in their letter response to the FERC, available here.
+7/08 Davis Hydro requests NOAA to review the proposed Reconstruction Alternative.
+No consultation was provided other than that in their letter response to the FERC, available here.

 3/26/2008 Davis Hydro attended public Stewardship Council meeting and highlighted that hydropower can support recreation and the restoration of salmon and steelhead trout at the Kilarc Reservoir.